 iRecover features a wizard like approach interface.
 In each step of the data recovery process you make a choice after which iRecover goes to work or takes you to the next step where you make another choice.
 For example, during step 1 you select a data recovery mode and click next.
-The next step, iRecover asks you to select the drive from which you want to recover data.
-After going through all steps you have (hopefully) recovered your data.
+The next step, iRecover asks you to select the partition from which you want to recover data.

 - Digital Image Recovery: Free module, designed to do RAW photo recovery from memory cards.

 - NAS Recovery (use Windows and Linux Data Recovery mode).
-Automatic parsing of mdadm RAIDs and support for common NAS file systems (XFS, EXT).
+Automatic parsing of MD RAIDs and support for common NAS file systems (XFS, EXT).

-- Additional tasks: SMART viewer for estimating disk health and 2 pass disk imager.
+- Additional tasks: SMART viewer for estimating disk health and 2 pass disk imaging.

 - Configurable disk access parameters (for dealing with bad sectors).